-The (almost overnight) failure of the prestigious Silicon Valley Bank was certainly a wake up call for the banking system, and for national governments.
-It has also punctured the complacency of many investors and executives in the high tech sector – which might not be a bad thing in the long-term.
+The (almost overnight) failure of the prestigious Silicon Valley Bank was certainly a wake-up call for the banking system and for national governments.
+It has also punctured the complacency of many investors and executives in the high-tech sector – which might not be a bad thing in the long term.

 What we haven’t seen since the dramatic failure of SVB is any sustained market downturn.
-The markets certainly reacted, but didn’t collapse.
+The markets certainly reacted but didn’t collapse.
 What we may see in Q2 2023 is greater Fed caution when it comes to further interest rate hikes.
 Although the Fed believes that the economy is fundamentally strong enough to absorb higher rates, it may prefer to avoid stressing confidence in the banking system for the time being.

 Can Broker Affiliates Still Make Money in 2023?

 The good news is that there will still be plenty of opportunities for broker affiliates to earn high commissions in 2023.
 Online CFD brokers like AvaTrade provide a wide range of asset classes and a huge index of financial instruments.
-Even if we see a downturn on the stock market, we may see an upturn elsewhere.
+Even if we see a downturn in the stock market, we may see an upturn elsewhere.

 The failure of SVB mainly affected commercial clients, not ordinary savers, and the public often has short memories when it comes to financial news events.
 However, if there is some loss of public confidence in the banking system, it may work in the favor of broker affiliates.
-Just bear in mind that high interest rates reward savers.
+Just bear in mind that high-interest rates reward savers.
 You’ll need to connect with people who actively want to make money.

 If you sense that people are looking for alternative investments, or want to take greater responsibility for their own finances, you can build affiliate marketing campaigns to publicize online trading.
-Successful broker affiliates are agile enough to adapt to any market conditions and to get in sync with any changes to public mood when it comes to financial institutions.
+Successful broker affiliates are agile enough to adapt to any market conditions and to get in sync with any changes in the public mood when it comes to financial institutions.

-Generate High Value Content Around the SVB Collapse
+Generate High-Value Content Around the SVB Collapse

 Social media and online forums are a great way to keep your finger on the pulse and to get an accurate feeling for trader (and potential trader) sentiment.
 If you can engage in online debate with traders, you can easily test the water before you launch new campaigns.
 Events like the collapse of a major bank can create a frenzy of online activity.
 Everybody has an opinion and everybody has questions.
 Your role is to feed the debate and drive traffic.

-The collapse of SVB is a superb topic for blog and guest posts, and for site content.
-Even if you’re not currently in a position to publish high quality content about the Silicon Valley Bank, use it as a model for how you’ll react to future events.
+The collapse of SVB is a superb topic for blog and guest posts and for site content.
+Even if you’re not currently in a position to publish high-quality content about the Silicon Valley Bank, use it as a model for how you’ll react to future events.
 The next time that a bank collapses or there is a major financial scandal – and there will always be a next time – you’ll recognize it as an opportunity to publish content and gain exposure for your affiliate links.

 SVB: Take Away Points for Broker Affiliates

 There is an old saying that pride comes before a fall.
 It may sum up the sudden collapse of SBV very aptly.
-The collapse of the bank definitely delivered a nasty shock across the financial system and caused some anxiety at government level.
+The collapse of the bank definitely delivered a nasty shock across the financial system and caused some anxiety at the government level.
 So far though, the fallout seems to be contained and investors will not lose their deposits.
 Nor will the US government directly bail out the bank: SVB is finished.

 - Broker affiliates can use the failure of SVB to their advantage and create original content that will drive traffic.
 The collapse of a bank is a huge news event – use it to your advantage!

-- Despite some of the knee jerk predictions that followed the collapse of SVB (and two other banks) there doesn’t seem to be a fundamental threat to the global banking industry.
+- Despite some of the knee-jerk predictions that followed the collapse of SVB (and two other banks) there doesn’t seem to be a fundamental threat to the global banking industry.
 It did unsettle many senior economists and bankers and we may well see a greater level of caution in 2023.